Barnes Arico Hires Four to Complete Women's Basketball Staff

 A native of Glandorf, Ohio, Moore then moved to Indiana State for a two-year stint from 2004-06.
 In 2005-06, the Sycamores won 27 games and played in the WNIT.

 Moore is married to her husband Joe.
-They are parents to son Tristin, born on Selection Monday 2011.
+They are parents to two children, Tristin and Ayla.